Tito4567/Shooter/README.md

 Still working with the Bootstrapper, I think I'm going to have to rewrite the code to start at the Bootstrapper and pass desired start code to the Shooter1.java class.

+12/16/18
+Tonight I worked on the BootStrapper file.
+I'm going to have to learn how to use the layouts.
+If an image is completed on my computer, it may not fit on another computer.